malliina/pics/README.md

 # pics

 This is a pic app.
+Available at [pics.malliina.com](https://pics.malliina.com).

+## Deploying documentation

+To deploy the documentation site at [pics-docs.malliina.com](https://pics-docs.malliina.com):

+    mkdocs gh-deploy

+The documentation is hosted on GitHub Pages.

 ## API